danielamartinho/Case-Study-Cyclistic-Bike-Sharing/README.md

 FROM `case-study-bike-sharing-418315.cyclistic.march_2023`
 ```

-  - Manipulated the data by separating minutes, hours, days, and months;
+  - Manipulated the data by separating minutes, hours, days, and months in columns;
 ```
 SELECT
    ride_id,